-- 102. An AI is allowed to use either the market-based approach or the PD/LGD approach to calculate the risk-weighted amount of its equity exposures held in the banking book, subject to fulfilling the relevant requirements set out in the Rules.
-In addition, the AI should demonstrate to the satisfaction of the MA that the approach employed: - (i) is appropriate for the AI's portfolios of equity exposures; - (ii) is applied consistently to those portfolios; and - (iii) is not used for the purpose of regulatory capital arbitrage.
+- 115. An AI is allowed to use either the market-based approach or the PD/LGD approach to calculate the risk-weighted amount of its equity exposures held in the banking book, subject to fulfilling the relevant requirements set out in the Rules including paragraphs 116 and 117 below.
+In addition, the AI should demonstrate to the satisfaction of the MA that the approach employed: - (i) is appropriate for the AI's portfolios of equity exposures; - (ii) is applied consistently to those portfolios; and - (iii) is not used for the purpose of regulatory capital arbitrage. - 116.
+Subject to section 43(1)(n) of the Rules, where the net book value of an AI's holdings referred to in subparagraph (i) or (ii) below exceeds 15% of the capital base of the AI as reported in its Form MA(BS)3 as at the immediately preceding calendar quarter end date, the AI must allocate a risk-weight of 1250% to the EAD of that amount of the net book value of the holdings that exceeds that 15% in the calculation of the risk-weighted amount of that portion of the equity exposure - (i) the AI's holdings of shares in any commercial entity if the holdings amount to more than 10% of the ordinary shares issued by that commercial entity; and - (ii) the AI's holdings of shares in any commercial entity if that entity is an affiliate of the AI.